mdb/mdb.github.io/content/blog/2014-09-25-node-webkit-app-windows-installer.markdown

 ---
 title: Creating a Windows Installer for a node-webkit App on Mac OS
 date: 2014/09/25
-tags: node, node-webkit, installer, automation
+tags:
+- node
+- node-webkit
+- installer
+- automation
 thumbnail: eyeball_hand_thumb.png
 teaser: How to create a Windows app installer on the Mac OS command line using makensis.
 ---